noahonfyre/stardust/README.md

 ## 📖 Enchantments
 ### Weapon Enchantments
 - Striking (V) makes critical hits deal up to twice as much damage as normal.
-- Spite (III) currently has no use.
+- Spite (III) has no use currently.
 - Frenzy (III) increases the weapon's attack speed.
 - Electrocution (II) strikes lightning into enemies on hit.
 - Frostbite (II) freezes the enemy on hit.